Kamil Glik: International career

-Glik was called up to the Polish senior squad on 18 December 2009, being the first Piast Gliwice player to do so.
+Glik was called up to the Polish senior team on 18 December 2009, being the first Piast Gliwice player to do so.
 He debuted on 20 January 2010 at the King's Cup against Thailand, scoring 43 minutes into his debut which resulted in a 3–1 victory for Poland.

-On 17 October 2012, Glik scored the equalizing goal in a 2014 World Cup Qualifying game against England.
-He played an important role in Poland's Euro 2016 qualifying campaign and Euro 2016 campaign, making made the most clearances out of any other player in the tournament, and scored two penalties in two penalty shoot-outs; one of them in a 5–4 victory against Switzerland, and the other in a 5–3 defeat to eventual champions Portugal.
+On 17 October 2012, Glik scored the equalizing goal in a 2014 FIFA World Cup qualification against England.
+He played an important role in Poland's Euro 2016 qualifying and final tournaments, making the most clearances out of any other players in the tournament and scored two penalties in two penalty shoot-outs; one of them in a 5–4 victory against Switzerland, and the other in a 5–3 defeat to eventual champions Portugal.